inspiringsource/aws-solutions-architect/docs/Exam Prep - AWS CSAA/Walkthrough/Exercise2.md

 9. Click on "Save" button.
 10. Select the route table and click on "Actions" button.
 11. Select "Associate subnet" option.
-12. Select "Public 1" and "Public 2" subnets and click on "Associate" button.
+12. Select `Public 1` and `Public 2` subnets and click on "Associate" button.
 ### Task 5: Creating the EC2 instance and security group

 1. From the EC2 Dashboard, click on "Launch Instance" button.